JoaoOMago/JoaoOMago/README.md

 Here is a random fact about me - I have been on this planet for **7880 days**.

-And here is a just a random fact -  **African heart-nosed bats can have such a keen sense of sound that they can hear the footsteps of a beetle walking on sand from six feet away**.
+And here is a just a random fact -  **The coconut is the largest seed in the world**.

 ![JoãoOMago's GitHub Profile View Count](https://komarev.com/ghpvc/?username=JoaoOMago)